microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaFeatureRolloutPolicy.md

 # New-EntraBetaFeatureRolloutPolicy

-## SYNOPSIS
+## Synopsis
-Allows an admin to create the policy for cloud authentication roll-out in Azure AD.
+allows an admin to create the policy for cloud authentication roll-out in Azure AD.

-## SYNTAX
+## Syntax

 ```
 New-EntraBetaFeatureRolloutPolicy -Feature <FeatureEnum> -IsEnabled <Boolean> [-Description <String>]